Explore your mortgage options

-A teaser rate (or introductory rate) is a low, temporary credit card or loan interest rate companies use to market their financial products to borrowers.
-A teaser rate allows borrowers to access credit at a low rate for a set period of time.
-Once the introductory period ends, the borrower is responsible for paying the standard, higher interest rate.
+A teaser rate, or introductory rate, is a temporarily low interest rate on loans or credit cards that companies use to market their products.
+It allows borrowers to access credit at a low rate for a set period of time.
+But once the introductory period ends, the borrower is responsible for paying the standard, higher interest rate.

-It’s common practice for lenders to use teaser rates to attract borrowers.
-We’ll take a deeper dive into how teaser rates work, what to look out for and whether a teaser rate is a good option for you.
+It’s common practice for lenders to use teaser rates to attract potential consumers.
+We’ll take a deeper dive into how these rates work, what to look out for and whether a teaser rate is a good option for you.

 What is a teaser rate in real estate?

-Teaser rates in real estate are most commonly used with adjustable-rate mortgages (ARMs) and home equity lines of credit (HELOCs) as a way for lenders to entice borrowers with a temporary, low interest rate.
+In real estate, teaser rates are most commonly used with adjustable-rate mortgages (ARMs) and home equity lines of credit (HELOCs) as a way for lenders to entice borrowers with a temporary, low interest rate.

 How Do Mortgage Teaser Rates Work?

-Lenders charge a mortgage teaser rate for a predetermined period of time, followed by an adjustment to standard (higher) loan rates.
-Mortgage teaser rates give borrowers a creative, flexible option for financing that can offer lower payments upfront and the freedom to refinance or sell the property before the teaser rate ends.
+Lenders charge a mortgage teaser rate for a predetermined period of time, followed by an adjustment to the standard – often higher – loan rate.
+A mortgage teaser rate gives borrowers a flexible option for financing that can offer lower payments upfront and the freedom to refinance or sell the property before it ends.

 Unlike most mortgages, which have fixed interest rates, mortgage teaser rates usually only apply to ARMs, which have variable interest rates and are less common.

-Another application for teaser rates in real estate lending is on home equity lines of credit (HELOCs), which typically have variable rates.
+Another example of teaser rates in real estate is on HELOCs, which typically have variable rates.

-On the surface, an ARM may appear to have a built-in teaser rate since the fixed rate charged at the start of the mortgage can be lower than the potential increase at the end of the introductory period.
-If added to an ARM, a teaser rate can further decrease the interest paid in the initial period, though this isn’t very common, given the already below-average rates in the early years of an ARM.
+On the surface, an ARM may appear to have a built-in teaser rate, since the fixed rate that’s charged at the start of the mortgage can be lower than the increase at the end of the introductory period.
+If added to an ARM, a teaser rate can further decrease the interest paid at the beginning.

-There are different ways lenders can structure ARMs, including 5/1, 7/6 or 10/1.
-If you got a 5/1 ARM, the 5 would indicate the number of years the interest rate is fixed.
-After the 5-year introductory period, the interest rate will adjust to the going market rate every year over the life of the loan.
+There are different ways lenders can structure ARMs, including a 5/1 ARM, 7/6 ARM, 5/6 ARM or 10/1 ARM.
+If you go with a 5/1 ARM, the five indicates the number of years the interest rate is fixed.
+After the 5-year introductory period, the interest rate will adjust to the current market rate once per year over the life of the loan.

-Teaser rates for a home equity line of credit (HELOC)
+Teaser rates on a home equity line of credit (HELOC)

-At the end of the draw period, the variable interest rate repayment period begins.
-The interest rate can change each month during the repayment period, increasing or decreasing in response to national interest rate benchmarks, such as the U.S. prime rate.
+At the end of the draw period, the variable interest rate repayment begins.
+The interest rate can change each month during the repayment period, increasing or decreasing in response to national interest rates.

 Are Mortgage Teaser Rates a Good Idea?